Cuban Model Cindy Prado Arches Her Back On A Horse For Sexy New Bikini Photo

 ‘”Incredibly Sensual and Beautiful!” another Instagram user added.
 “Breathtaking!”

-“You are stunning and this is one beautiful photograph should be framed magazine cover,” a third fan wrote.
+“You are stunning and this is one beautiful photograph should be framed magazine cover,” a third follower wrote.

 Other commenters seemed amazed by the fact that she’s balancing on the horse.

-“Skills!” a fourth person simply wrote.
+“Skills!” a fourth person simply quipped.

 This isn’t the first time that a horse has popped up in one of Cindy’s Instagram posts.
-In a previous photo series, she’s standing alongside a gray horse on a gravel path while wearing a grey bikini with skimpy high-cut briefs.
+In a previous photo series, she was standing alongside a gray horse on a gravel path while wearing a gray bikini with skimpy high-cut briefs.
 She accessorized the outfit with a black hat, shiny black boots and a jacket tied around her hips.

 “Got the boots that’s black to match,” she wrote in the caption.

 In the caption, she also revealed that both the bikini and jacket are from White Fox Boutique, a company whose clothes she’s worn in a number of her previous posts.
-The photo has been liked more than 15,000 times and more than 250 people have commented on it.
+The photo has been liked more than 15,000 times, and more than 250 people have commented on it.